tytydraco/yessleep/out/When_I_was_eight_I_was_friends_with_the_fairies_in_my_yard_But_then_they_started_to_go_missing.md

 “Frankie.”
 Mom made me look at her, her lips parted in a silent cry.
 “You *didn't*, right?”

-She started to moan, like an animal, her eyes rolling back.
+She began to moan, like an animal, her eyes rolling back.
 She started to chant.

 *Please tell me you didn't give the fairies with teeth your names*.